PrathamDwivedi27/RepoAssist/README.md

 # RepoAssist: AI-Powered Codebase Management Tool

-RepoAssist is an AI-driven platform that connects with your Git repositories, leveraging the capabilities of Gemini 1.5, Langchain, and RAG to provide real-time insights and interactions with your codebase.
+RepoAssist is an AI-driven platform that connects with your Git repositories, leveraging the capabilities of Gemini 2.5 flash, Langchain, and RAG to provide real-time insights and interactions with your codebase.
 Whether you're working solo or collaborating with a team, RepoAssist makes managing, querying, and understanding your codebase easier and more efficient.

 ## Demo Video